MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/office-integration/office-integration-troubleshooting.md

 ### Why are the Excel Add-in, the Word Add-in, and the Open in Excel options only available when the Internet is available?

-For all environments, including on-premise, the Excel Add-in and the Word Add-in, and the libraries they use, are loaded from multiple Internet locations and therefore it will only run when the Internet is available.
-For on-premise environments, when the Internet is not available, then the Open in Excel options are hidden since the Excel Add-in will not run without access to the Content Delivery Network (CDN) that houses the Excel Addin.
+For all environments, including on-premises, the Excel and Word Add-ins, and the libraries they use, are loaded from multiple Internet locations and therefore will only run when the Internet is available.
+For on-premises environments, when the Internet is not available, the Open in Excel options are hidden because the Excel Add-in will not run without access to the Content Delivery Network (CDN) that houses the Excel Add-in.

 ## Troubleshooting issues